 Treats and prevents erythema nodosum leprosum, a skin disease caused by leprosy.
-Used in combination with dexamethasone to treat multiple myeloma.
+Also used in combination with dexamethasone to treat multiple myeloma.

 ThalomidThere may be other brand names for this medicine.

-When This Medicine Should Not Be Used:This medicine can cause serious or life-threatening birth defects in unborn babies.
-Do not use this medicine if you are pregnant or plan to become pregnant.
-Do not use this medicine if you have had an allergic reaction to thalidomide.
+When This Medicine Should Not Be Used:This medicine is not right for everyone.
+Do not use this medicine if you had an allergic reaction to thalidomide.
+This medicine can cause serious or life-threatening birth defects in unborn babies.
+Do not use this medicine if you are pregnant.

 How to Use This Medicine: